g0tmk/dotfiles-linux/README.md

     # test connectivity by pinging the VPN server's gateway IP
     ping 10.8.0.1
-    # verify route through VPN server exists
+    # verify route through VPN server exists (something like "10.8.0.1 dev tun0")
+    # "default via IP_ADDRESS" tells you where your "default" (aka internet) traffic is going
     ip route
-    # verify this outputs the public IP of the VPN server
+    # If using this VPN for privacy, verify this outputs the public IP of the VPN server
+    sudo apt install dnsutils
     dig TXT +short o-o.myaddr.l.google.com @ns1.google.com
     ```